reflectoring/reflectoring.github.io/content/blog/2024/2024-05-10-spring-cloud-aws-s3.md

 In our initial test case, we verify that the `StorageService` class can successfully upload a file to the provisioned S3 bucket.

-We begin by preparing a file with random content and name, we pass this test file to the `save()` method exposed by our service layer.
+We begin by preparing a file with random content and name and pass this test file to the `save()` method exposed by our service layer.

 Finally, we make use of `S3Template` to assert that the file is indeed saved in the S3 bucket.